 They should come from breeders who have experience raising them and won’t have an issue with showing your medical records, Kennel Club documents, and other forms of verification.

-But you will have to take your pet’s health into consideration.
+But you will have to consider your pet’s health.

 You will pay $400-$800 to pay for its medical needs (shots, vet meetings, etc.) and $300-$600 for its grooming and daily life needs. (food, training, leash, etc.).